HomeESA by StateESA Letter Florida

 What Your Florida ESA Letter Includes

 Our Florida-licensed mental health professionals serve renters across the state — from the capital, Tallahassee, to its largest city, Jacksonville, plus Miami, Orlando, Tampa and Jacksonville and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Who Qualifies for an Emotional Support Animal in Florida?